seven1m/mpov.timmorgan.org/source/_posts/2019-03-26-i-built-a-lisp-compiler.markdown

 ## Thanks

-Many thanks to Joel Martin for crating Mal and giving it to the world!
+Many thanks to Joel Martin for creating Mal and giving it to the world!